 An absurd yet arresting spy melodrama, Escape in the Fog was written by Aubrey Wisberg, who also wrote the excellent wartime spy romp They Came to Blow Up America.
 Nina Foch’s eerie premonition that a man will be killed on the Golden Gate Bridge launches a wild conspiracy by Axis agents to steal a list of U.S. operatives in Japan.
 The hero is played by an unimpressive William Wright, but Ms. Foch shines as the put-upon defender of the Stars and Stripes.

 Top-billed Otto Kruger gets to play a good guy, for once.
 The mismatch of intrigue and supernatural premonitions holds together thanks to Boetticher’s unfussy direction.
 It’s only his seventh feature.
-He broke into films as a bullfighting expert, so how he began directing with war and spy pictures is a good question.
+He broke into films as a bullfighting expert, so how he began directing war and spy pictures is a good question.
 Literal fog helps disguise backlot storefronts as being in San Francisco; anti-Japanese sentiment in Chinatown figures in a rescue scene.

 An important satchel dropped from the Golden Gate bridge miraculously falls onto a boat passing below, an unlikely action that recurs in the later noir The Man Who Cheated Himself.
 Escape in the Fog holds together well enough, but it’s not all that memorable.